Emskiq/simple-bitcoin-wallet/README.md

 ```bash
 npm install # or pnpm install or yarn install
 ```
-This will install the frontend website, after that you need to run it:
+This will _build/install_ the frontend, after that you need to run it:
 ```bash
 npm start
 ```